MineIceServer/Discord-minerank-bot/README.md

 # Discord_minerank_bot

-This is a basic discord bot allows to attach your discord account to a minecraft account.
+This is a basic discord bot that attaches your discord account to a minecraft account.

 ## Features
   1. Gives ranks according to player's chat_activity and game_activity (written by a game plugin to a database)